 TIP: Occasional application of a smear of silicone grease (provided) to the connector O rings and thread, the battery compartment O rings and thread, Sleeve thread and the protective Sleeve End Cap thread will make fitting and removal of these parts easier.

-If you are using an AS-7000, see section 12:The AS-7000 Automatic Cleaning System for full details of the cleaning system.
+If you are using an AS-6000 or AS-7000, see section 12:The AquaSonde Automatic Cleaning System for full details of the cleaning system.

 10.13.
 Desiccant Cartridges